 Support and help desk staff are spending an increasing amount of their time dealing with low-level tasks that could easily be automated.
 A major source of these are software requests and installations.
 If these tasks were automated it would save significant time (and consequently money) for skilled IT staff, enabling them to be redeployed on higher value tasks.

-In addition, by centralizing the management and distribution of software through an app store, it will mean that you have all the usage and licensing information to hand that will enable you to negotiate better deals with your software vendors.
+In addition, by centralizing the management and distribution of software through an app store, it will mean that you have all the usage and software licensing information to hand that will enable you to negotiate better deals with your software vendors.
 From lower prices to better license terms, due to the amount that today’s organizations spend on software, the savings could be substantial and deliver a rapid ROI.

-The improved management information that the app store delivers will also enable you to get better use out of what you have – a key function of software asset management (SAM).
+The improved management information that the app store delivers will also enable you to get better use out of what you have – a key function of software asset management (SAM) and license optimization.
 From re harvesting the licenses of people who have left through pooling license types, to ensuring employees have the right type of license, the savings can be substantial.

 Self-service is the Way Forward

 By giving your employees the capability to choose and deploy the software and hardware they need to do their jobs (albeit with the necessary checks and signoffs), you will at a stroke remove the root cause of shadow IT whilst regaining control of what is deployed.
 What’s more by improving the service levels you give your end users you will be raising the profile and reputation of IT across the organization – a win-win situation.

 Find out how the corporate app-store, AssetStudio App-Centre will help you achieve this.